What is PPH?

 For example, suppose you received an ISR/WO in your PCT application indicating that independent claim 1 was not allowable, but that dependent claim 2 was allowable (i.e., satisfied requirements of novelty, inventive step and industrial applicability).
 In order to request PPH in the later US application, you must amend the independent claim to incorporate the limitations of dependent claim 2.

-Of course, an applicant can always file a continuation application to pursue claims that would not be eligible for PPH.
+Of course, an applicant can always file a continuation application to pursue claims that would not be eligible for the program.

-Is there a PCT PPH program for US national stage applications?
+Is PPH available for US national stage applications?

 If a favorable search report was issued in a PCT application, could that favorable opinion be used as the basis for a PPH request in a national stage application filed with the USPTO?
 The answer depends upon the which country of the International Search Authority (ISA) designated in the PCT application.
 If the ISA is in one of the following participating countries from the Global PPH and IP5 PPH pilot programs, then such a prior favorable opinion may be used to request PPH in the US: